neondatabase/website/content/docs/guides/branch-promote.md

 enableTableOfContents: true
 ---

-This guide describes how to create a new branch and promote it to the primary branch of your Neon project using the Neon API.
+This guide describes how to create a new branch and promote it to the primary branch of your Neon project in the context of a data recovery scenario.
+It also describes how to move the compute endpoint from your existing primary branch to the new branch to avoid having to reconfigure your application's database connection details.

 ## What is a primary branch?